Spoiler alert! Playing golf may lead to low back pain.

 A TPI study involving over 19,000 amateur golfers revealed that nearly half of all respondents reported some sort of pelvic mobility issues and over 60% reported torso stability issues.

-How can you avoid injuries to the low back so that you can play 18 holes pain free?
+How can you avoid injuries to the low back so you can play 18 holes pain free?

 First, identify any faulty movement restrictions and correct them.
 Optimally the hips and thoracic spine should be handling the bulk of rotation in the golf swing.
 Make sure they’re moving as designed.